 Just like how a tortoise withdraws itself into its shell, similarly a sannyāsa also should withdraw his sensory organs with his mind.
-Just like how a house engulfed in darkness becomes visible when a lamp or light is lit, similarly one should have darshan of the ātma with the help of the leffulgence of the intellect.
+Just like how a house engulfed in darkness becomes visible when a lamp or light is lit, similarly one should have darshan of the ātma with the help of the effulgence of the intellect.
 You are foremost among the wise ones O Shukadeva!
 I can see all the aforementioned subjects within you.
 Besides this, whatever else is worthy of being known, will be known by you well.
 Brahmarshi!
 I understand you very well.
 You have gone beyond all matters and discussions because of the blessings of your father and your education.

-It is because of that great Rishi who is also my revered Guru that even I have attained this illuminating knowledge and wisdom and therefore, I can recognise your state.
-Your wisdom, your progress and your fortune is all in abundance.
+It is because of that great Rishi who is my revered Guru that even I have attained this illuminating knowledge and wisdom and therefore, I can recognise your state.
+Your wisdom, your progress and your fortune are all in abundance.
 But you are not aware of this.
 Brahman!
-You have already realized and your intellect is also silent and also there is no greed in you but without genuine resolve no one can attain Parabrahma.
+You have already Realized and your intellect is also silent and also there is no greed in you but without genuine resolve no one can attain Parabrahma.
 You do not see any difference between happiness and sorrow.
 There is not even an iota of delusion in you.
 You neither have any enthusiasm to see dance or to hear music.
 There is no malice in you.

 Neither do you have any attachment towards relatives nor do you have any fear of frightening things.
 Mahabhaga!
 I see that criticism and praise are equal to you.
-I as well as other venerable persons think that you are seated in an imperishable that is undecaying plane.
+I as well as other venerable persons think that you are seated in an imperishable i.e., undecaying plane.
 Hey Great One!
 The fruit of being a Brahman in this world and the form of moksha is your state.”

 Sanandana Paramarshi said, “Narada!
 On hearing the words of Raja Janaka, Shuka Paramarshi reached the resolute certainty and through his intellect attained ātma sakshatkara and remained immersed and absorbed in that successfully.
-At that time he experienced paramānanda and parama shanthi.
-Then he set off quietly towards the north heading to the Himalaya Parvat where he saw his father Vyāsa who was sitting with Paila and his other disciples studying the quintessence of the Vedas.
+At that time, he experienced paramānanda and parama shanthi.
+Then he set off quietly towards the north heading to the Himalaya Parvat where he saw his father Vyāsa who was sitting with Paila and other disciples studying the quintessence of the Vedas.